neftjs/neft/README.md

 Have a mobile version of your website?
 Change few styles and prepare a normal website.
 Needs to be visible in Google?
 Run Node and serve HTML documents used in the client app for a better logic separation.

 Now you know, why Neft was created - **Don't repeat boring stuff.
-Focus on client.**
+Focus on a client.**

 ### Supported platforms